adobe/spectrum-web-components/packages/icons-ui/README.md

 ***/
 ```

-In this way the icons exported by `@spectrum-web-components/icons-ui` can be leveraged in projects powered by the the likes of hyperHTML, lighterhtml, lit-html, Preact, React, Vanilla JS, Vue.js, and more!
+In this way, the icons exported by `@spectrum-web-components/icons-ui` can be leveraged in projects powered by the likes of hyperHTML, lighterhtml, lit-html, Preact, React, Vanilla JS, Vue.js, and more!

 ### Accessibility guidelines